Several solo circumnavigations by Jeanne Socrates on Nereida - four times solo through Southern Ocean, three times solo around Cape Horn

-First was west-about through Tropics from west coast of Mexico back to Mexico (through Panama Canal), others were all east-about through Southern Ocean.
+First was west-about through Tropics from west coast of Mexico and back (through Panama Canal), others were east-about through Southern Ocean around Cape Horn.

 Last two were solo, nonstop, unassisted:

-2018-19 - on completion, 7th Sept 2019, became oldest person to do so passing south of all five Great Capes: C. Horn, C. of Good Hope, C. Leeuwin, SE Cape of Tasmania, S Cape of Stewart Island/New Zealand.
+2018-19 - on completion, 7th Sept 2019, became oldest person to circumnavigate passing south of all five Great Capes: C. Horn, C. of Good Hope, C. Leeuwin, SE Cape of Tasmania, S Cape of Stewart Island/New Zealand.

 Daily blogs are posted to website when underway.

-(Time was spent in La Cruz de Huanacaxtle, Mexico recuperating from a bad fall on 28 Sept 2017, just prior to a planned RTW departure, but returned to Victoria, B.C., Canada in May 2018 to prepare for that last successful nonstop unassisted solo RTW from/to Victoria Hbr.)
+(Time was spent in La Cruz de Huanacaxtle, Mexico, recuperating from a bad fall on 28 Sept 2017, just prior to a planned RTW departure.
+Returned to Victoria, B.C., Canada in May 2018 to prepare and then succeeded in nonstop unassisted solo RTW from/to Victoria Hbr.)

-2021 update: The 2020 Covid outbreak found me having flown in to Australia.
-A planned four-month 'clockwise circumnavigation by land-yacht', which started February 2020 in Sydney, came to a temporary halt in Yarloop, south of Perth in Western Australia, with lockdown and restricted movement for 3 months, April - June.
+January 2022 update: The 2020 Covid outbreak found me in Australia.
+A planned four-month 'clockwise circumnavigation by land-yacht', which started February 2020 after flying to Sydney, came to a temporary halt in Yarloop, south of Perth in Western Australia, with lockdown and restricted movement for 3 months, April - June.

-Two flight bookings were cancelled (June, August) & it has been impossible for many months to get back to 'Nereida' in Victoria Hbr, B.C., to do repairs as planned, ready for cruising...
-There's no sign of likely 'escape' from Oz until later this year - I've been granted a new visa until 9th August 2021, followed by a second one valid until August 2022.
-There was no Covid-19 in the general population in Oz, so it's a good place to have been trapped, but it's frustrating not to be able to take care of my boat - I'm lucky to have friends in Victoria to look after her until two years later when I was able to fly back to Canada fully-vaccinated, thereby being permitted entry!
+Two flight bookings were cancelled (June, August) & it was impossible to get back to Nereida in Victoria Hbr, B.C., to do repairs as planned, ready for cruising...
+There was no 'escape' from Oz during 2020 nor during 2021 and I was granted a new tourist visa valid until 9th August 2021, followed by a second one valid until August 2022.
+There was no Covid-19 in the general population in Oz for many months, so it was a good place to have been 'trapped', but it was frustrating not to be able to get back to take care of my boat.
+I was lucky to have friends in Victoria to look after her until two years later when I was able to fly back to Canada fully-vaccinated, thereby being permitted entry!

-Australia has been a safe & wonderful place to explore and I've visited many amazing places while here - both on my initial camper van tour, having reached Cairns (in Far North Queensland) from West Australia by end August 2020, and then on several trips around Queensland during Oct 2020 and over 2021.
+Australia has been a safe & wonderful place to explore and I visited many amazing places while here - both on my initial camper van tour, having reached Cairns (in Far North Queensland) from West Australia by end August 2020, and then on several trips around Queensland during Oct 2020 and over 2021.
 I was based in a mainly Covid-free Cairns until February 2022 when I head south to Sydney with a flight mid-March.
-I had plenty of writing to get done and it's good to be safely based here in the warmth of the Tropics, away from the world-wide contagion (& the Northern winter!).
+I had plenty of writing to get done and it was good to be safely based in the warmth of the Tropics, away from the world-wide contagion (& the Northern winter!).

-As I (and so many others) keep commenting - I could have been caught in a far worse place - at least here, life is COVID-free, almost normal in fact, and the people are generally very friendly and supportive!
+As so many have commented - I could have been stuck in a far worse place!
+In much of Australia, life was Covid-free, almost normal in fact, for eighteen months and the people have been very friendly and supportive!